frederickdlanejr/MAXX-EnergyV2/README.md

 ## 📂 Project Structure

-- **about-page/** – Static website files for the company “About” section and supporting pages
-- **solardata/** – Java-based Spring Boot application for solar data handling, integrations, and services

 This minimal and organized layout was intentionally designed to keep everything in one place while reducing clutter.
+My focus was on readability and cleanliness to optimzie future changes and easier adaptability.

 ---